gnosischain/documentation/docs/bridges/tutorials/using-omnibridge.md

 * BNB tokens on the Binance Smart Chain for the gas needed to claim/transfer
 * RPC setup in Metamask for BSC (Network Name: BSC Mainnet New RPC URL: https://bsc-dataseed.binance.org/ ChainID: 56 Symbol: BNB Block Explorer URL: https://bscscan.com/) and [Gnosis Chain](/tools/wallets/metamask/).
 :::info
-If planning to bridge so you can trade an asset on BSC or xDai (Honeyswap, BaoSwap etc), check liquidity for that asset on the chain where you want to trade prior to bridging.
+If planning to bridge so you can trade an asset on BSC or Gnosis (Honeyswap, BaoSwap etc), check liquidity for that asset on the chain where you want to trade prior to bridging.
 :::

 #### Example: Bridging STAKE fro Gnosis Chain to BSC